waitman/mongo-c-driver/README.md

 # MongoDB C Driver

+***
+Note: this modified by Waitman Gobble 7/8/2013 <ns@waitman.net>.
+SCONS build ripped out, Makefile created for FreeBSD port.
+To run the tests, see https://github.com/waitman/mongo-c-driver-tests
+***

 This is then 10gen-supported MongoDB C driver.
 There are two goals for this driver.
 The first is to provide a strict, default compilation option for ultimate portability, no dependencies, and generic embeddability.